Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Experiments

-We conducted a detailed analysis of the MPF module, with results shown in Tab.~\ref{tab:ablation_mpf}.
-To explore the effectiveness of different priors: \begin{itemize} \item Removing $HF_{\hat{R}}$ reduces performance by 0.04 dB in PSNR and 0.003 in SSIM. \item Removing $\hat{R}$ leads to only a very slight decrease in both metrics, likely due to feature similarity between $AR$ and $HF_{\hat{R}}$. \item Removing all priors results in a 0.06 dB drop in PSNR, confirming the importance of multi-prior information for detail reconstruction. \end{itemize}
+\textbf{Ablation study on MPF.} We further conducted a detailed analysis of the MPF module, with results presented in Tab.~\ref{tab:ablation_mpf}.
+When the high-frequency prior $HF_{\hat{R}}$ is removed, the model performance drops noticeably, with a 0.04 dB decrease in PSNR and a 0.003 reduction in SSIM, indicating the crucial role of high-frequency information in restoring fine details.
+In contrast, removing the reconstructed prior $\hat{R}$ causes only a marginal decline in both metrics, possibly because its feature representation overlaps with that of $AR$ and $HF_{\hat{R}}$.
+Finally, eliminating all priors leads to a more evident degradation, 0.05 dB in PSNR, confirming that the joint use of multiple priors contributes substantially to accurate detail reconstruction and overall enhancement quality.